Hire in Chile

 Fathers may also share parental leave of up to six weeks of full-time leave or 12 weeks of part-time leave.

 Childcare Leave: A mother with a child under one year of age dealing with serious illness shall be allowed to take leave during the period prescribed by the health service.
 This right shall extend to the spouse or civil partner.
-If both parents are entitled to leave, it is to be the mother’s choice as to who would be entitled.
+If both parents are entitled to leave, it is to be the mother’s choice as to who takes the leave.

-If a company experienced profits, it must share it with employees specifically 30% of the net profits in proportion to each employee’s salary.
-This can be monthly/annually.
+If a company experiences profits, it must share 30% of the net profits in proportion to each employee’s salary.
+This can be offered to employees either monthly or annually.

 In lieu of the above obligation, the company may pay a bonus of 25% of yearly salary.
 In this case, regardless of salary level, the bonus cannot exceed the monthly minimum wage.

-A profit-sharing agreement may be established between the company and employees that is different but payment to employee cannot be lower than the two mentioned above.
+A profit-sharing agreement may be established between the company and employees that is different but the payment to employees cannot be lower than the two mentioned above.

 13th & 14th Month Salary

-- 13th and 14th Salaries (Gratificación de Fiestas Patrias and Navidad), must be paid annually, in two installments, with first instalment paid in Fiestas Patrias (in the month of September) and the second installment paid on Christmas (in the month of December).
+13th and 14th month salaries (‘Gratificación de Fiestas Patrias’ and ‘Navidad’), must be paid annually, in two installments, with first installment paid in Fiestas Patrias (in the month of September) and the second installment paid on Christmas (in the month of December).